remirror/remirror/docs/contributing.md

 3. Replace `TEMPLATE_DESCRIPTION` with a suitable description.
 4. Rename the files from `template-` to `<name>-`.

+### Edit `remirror` package.

+If you think this package is important and most users would want it, you can add it into the `remirror` package so that users won't need to install it separately.

+1. Edit `packages/remirror/package.json` to add dependency and entrypoint.
+2. Edit `packages/remirror/src/extensions.ts`. to export your extension.

 ### Final steps

-1. (OPTIONAL) -Add your name and email as a contributor to the `package.json`.
+1. (OPTIONAL) Add your name and email as a contributor to the `package.json`.
-2. Add `packages/remirror/extension/<name>/package.json`.
-3. Add `packages/remirror/src/extension/<name>.ts`.
-4. Edit `packages/remirror/package.json` to add dependency and entrypoint.
-5. (OPTIONAL) - Edit `/.changeset/config.json` and add the package name to the linked array.
-6. Run `pnpm i` in root.
+2. Run `pnpm i` in root.

 <br />